Tag: loved

 “To which John Wesley added, with intense earnestness, ‘ Do not misunderstand me, madam; George Whitefield was so bright a star in the firmament of God’s , and will stand so near the throne, that one like me, who am less than the least, will never catch a glimpse of him.’”

 What will Heaven be like?
-There have been many books and dreams shared.
-The corporeal reality is that dreams and visions are still a attempt to understand the divine reality.
+There have been many books written and dreams shared.
+The corporeal reality is that dreams and visions are still a human attempt to understand the divine reality.
 How can we embodied and finite (corporeal) creatures attempt to understand the infinite and divine.
 Old cartoons had the dead with wings, halos, and harps.
 Those that are musically inclined may indeed be playing harps in eternity, but if you know any drummers, you could see that as unlikely.
-Those that love to speak, preach, and teach will probably be out of a job.
+Those that to , preach, and teach will probably be out of a job.
 Maybe.
-Perhaps they will be the ones declaring, “, holy, holy.”
+Perhaps they will be the ones declaring, “Holy, holy, holy.”

 1) For those reading this in a small group setting, let us agree that the answer to the following is spoken and shared in a safe space.
 What do you think Heaven will be like?